njlxyaoxinwei/Post-GWAS-Prioritization/README.md

 prioritize.py [-h] [-o DESTINATION_PATH] [-b NBINS] [-t THRESHOLD] [-a ANNOTATION_PATH] GWAS_DATA_PATH
 ```

+When ANNOTATION_PATH is not specified, prioritize tries to download data from GenoCanyon, and save to file "temp.data" in the current directory.
 See `prioritize.py -h` for more detail

 ### DATA Format